kemaltf/yolo-face-gate-access/README.md

 # smartpark
-automatic parking gate using YOLOv4 and face recognition.
+Automatic parking gate using YOLOv4 and face recognition.

+There are 2 models of this project.
+Model for plate detection and model for plate recognition.